Best practices, security considerations, and default operations

 Use the Universal printer driver or Windows-native drivers.

-Minimize the number of printer drivers installed on Server OS machines.
+Minimize the number of printer drivers installed on Multi-session OS machines.

 Use driver mapping to native drivers.